What to do if you find a cat:

 - If no owner was found, you may wish to contact your local rescues, charities or vets for advice about rehoming the cat.
 Especially at certain times of the year, many rescues struggle for space, but you may be able to get the cat onto a waiting list.
 Please be understanding, especially from march - september time as this is peak kitten season and all rescues and charities struggle during this time.

-- If you reside within the BT41-BT44 area, contact us for neutering assistance in the meantime (firstname.lastname@example.org - remember that a female can become pregnant from 4 months of age, so this is important even for very young strays!).
-If you have contacted our own lost and found, our lost and found volunteer will contact you and pass on a neutering request for you when an appropriate stray wait has taken place before neutering.
+- If you reside within the BT41-BT44 area, contact us for neutering assistance in the meantime (email@example.com - remember that a female can become pregnant from 4 months of age, so this is important even for very young strays!).
+If you have contacted our own lost and found, contact again to pass on a neutering request for you when an appropriate stray wait (ideally 2 weeks) has taken place before neutering.
+The stray wait period only begins when our own lost and found has been contacted to share the cat, to ensure adequate efforts have been made to locate an owner.